-This summary highlights information included or incorporated by reference in this prospectus supplement and the accompanying base prospectus.
-It does not contain all of the information that you should consider before investing in the common units.
-You should read carefully the entire prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein and therein for a more complete understanding of this offering.
-Please read "Risk Factors" beginning on page S-4 of this prospectus supplement, on page 2 of the accompanying base prospectus and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2016, which are incorporated by reference herein, for information regarding risks you should consider before making a decision to purchase any common units in this offering.
+This summary highlights information included or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+It does not contain all of the information that you should consider before investing in the notes.
+You should read carefully the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein for a more complete understanding of this offering.
+Please read "Risk Factors" beginning on page S-6 of this prospectus supplement, on page 2 of the accompanying prospectus and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016, which are incorporated by reference herein, for information regarding risks you should consider before making a decision to purchase any notes in this offering.